 Stop at the start of the Great Ocean Road and get a picture at the Memorial Arch starting point before setting off on the most picturesque coastal section of the road.

-Head onto the Port Campbell National Park section of the Great Ocean Road where you will find Gibsons Steps, The 12 Apostles, and Loch Ard Gorge, arrive later in the afternoon if it’s a good day and watch the sunset.
+Head onto the Port Campbell National Park section of the Great Ocean Road where you will find Gibsons Steps, The 12 Apostles, Loch Ard Gorge, and London Bridge.
+Arrive later in the afternoon if it’s a good day and watch the sunset.

 There is ample parking and a good viewing platform for the 12 Apostles.
 Head into Warrnambool to stay the night.
 That’s day two of your 7-day sightseeing plan for Victoria, Australia done.